GuidesCookbooksEvaluation of Rag with Ragas

 3. pass the question and the contexts to the LLM to generate the answer

 All these step are logged as spans in a single trace in langfuse.
-You can read more about traces and spans from the langfuse documentation (opens in a new tab).
+You can read more about traces and spans from the langfuse documentation.

 # start a new trace when you get a question